monfresh/Fix-my-Tumblr-tags/README.markdown

 ## Contributing

-Feel free to fork this project and submit enhancements or code improvements.
+Feel free to fork this project and submit enhancements, code improvements, and UI love.

 ## License